-- Is this ethanol “Non-Denatured” or “Denatured”?
+- Is this ethanol non-denatured or denatured?

-Where was Culinary Solvent distilled?
+|How is Culinary Solvent distilled?

 |Is Culinary Solvent denatured or non-denatured?

-Culinary Solvent achieves 200 proof (0% water using a molecular sieve process).
-Free of benzene, methanol, and other toxic additives or impurities.
+|Molecular sieve.
+Culinary Solvent achieves 200 proof (100% ABV) using a molecular sieve process, preserving its food grade nature and rendering it free of benzene, methanol, or other toxic additives or impurities.